-Antibiotics fight bacterial infections, but they won’t work against viral infections.
-That means they are not effective against the flu or the common cold.
+Antibiotics fight infections caused by bacteria, but they won’t work against infections caused by viruses.
+That means they are not effective against the flu, the common cold or COVID-19.

-If that sounds like common sense, consider this: In a 2012 survey, one in three surveyed Americans believed that antibiotics work effectively against colds.
+If that sounds like common sense, consider this: In a recent survey, one in three surveyed Americans wrongly believed that antibiotics work effectively against colds.

 “When you visit your doctor, be as specific as possible about all of your symptoms so he or she can narrow down the cause,” Dr. Allan says.
 Figuring out whether it’s likely a bacterial or viral infection is step one.

 For example, symptoms such as a consistently high fever (101.5 degrees or higher), nasal discharge and severe facial pain may indicate a bacterial sinus infection.
 Most sinus infections are viral, but if these symptoms linger for many days without improvement, the cause may indeed be bacterial.

 But not all infections are bacterial.
 A stuffy head and low-grade fever might be signs of a virus, for instance.
 It’s critical to work with your doctor to get as clear a diagnosis as possible — then proceed with the proper treatment.

 That treatment is not always antibiotics.
 Sometimes easing your symptoms while letting your body fight off a virus is the proper course of action.

-Here’s the biggest problem with overusing antibiotics: Bacteria adapts.
+Here’s the biggest problem with overusing antibiotics: Bacteria adapt.

-Bacteria become resistant to drugs over time, making it harder to treat them.
+Bacteria become resistant to drugs over time, making it harder to treat bacterial infections.
 In rare cases, this leads to deadly drug-resistant bacterial infections.

 “Drug-resistant bacteria make it harder to find effective drug options when you do face a severe infection,” Dr. Allan says.
 “When you are talking about large groups of people, this resistance can be dangerous, making it easier for an infection to spread.”